California's "Three Strikes" Law

 If you win a reduction of your three strikes sentence, you may be eligible for parole.
 Changes in the California three-strikes sentencing laws have made them less harsh, but the guidelines still focus on inflicting severe punishment on repeat offenders.
 Having a robust defense in court on every charge you face is the best way to minimize your penalties.

-At Leupp & Woodall, we are committed to our clients and want the best possible outcome for them.
+At Leupp & Woodall, Attorney Woodall is committed to his clients and wants the best possible outcome for them.
 For a free case review of your three strikes case, contact us today.